-Note 1: This data sheet summarizes the features of the dsPlC33FJ16(GP/MC)101/102 and dsPlC33FJ32(GP/MC)101/102/104 family devices.
+Note 1: This data sheet summarizes the features of the PIC24FJ16MC101/102 and PIC24FJ32MC101/102/104 family of devices.
 It is not intended to be a comprehensive reference source.
-To complement the information in this data sheet, refer to "Reset" (DS70192) in the "dsPlC33/PlC24 Family Reference Manual", which is available from the Microchip web site (www.microchip.com).
+To complement the information in this data sheet, refer to "Reset" (DS39712) in the "dsPIC33/PIC24 Family Reference Manual", which is available from the Microchip web site (www.microchip.com).

-2: Some registers and associated bits described in this section may not be available on all devices.
+- 2: It is important to note that the specifications in Section 26.0 "Electrical Characteristics" of this data sheet supercede any specifications that may be provided in the "dsPIC33/PIC24 Family Reference Manual" sections. - 3: Some registers and associated bits described in this section may not be available on all devices.
 Refer to Section 4.0 "Memory Organization" in this data sheet for device-specific register and bit information.